Computer-Society-Of-Kirinyaga/javascript-coding-exercises/0x03-conditional_flow_and_looping/README.md

-# The exercises here will help you practice values and variables in JavaScript
+# The exercises here will help you practice conditional flows and looping in JavaScript
 **Please don't underrate any question if you are a beginner, repetition is the mother of mastery**

 Feel free to create an html file and link it to your JavaScript file to view your outputs in the browser console.